 I believe in process.
 I perceive this time frame to be an entirely forgiving and unmistakably insightful segment in my ceramic-based practice.
-I always allow myself to be mentally and physically immersed in the process.
-For me, this segment consists of production, constant idea development, ongoing testing - essentially a push and pull between myself and the material, clay.
-This is where my experience of being a craftsman becomes richer.
+Always allowing myself to be both mentally and physically immersed in the process - this essential push and pull between myself and the material, clay, is where my experience of being a craftsman is enriched.

-My practice revolves heavily around notions of scale and composition.
-I am infatuated with these two categories - especially scale and how it influences the embodied experience attained when meeting 3-dimensional matter.
-I am interested in the affect of material existence – the (initially visceral) raw and immediate bodily response to a physical manifestation.
+Infatuated by notions of scale and composition, I am interested in the embodied experience attained when meeting 3-dimensional matter.
+The affect of material existence is what drives my curiosity, meaning the (initially visceral) however, raw and immediate bodily response to a physical manifestation.

-Form, shape, line, and space are fundamental yet instrumental notions, which are at the forefront of my research and practice.
-I strive to create works that explore the balance between static and dynamic elements.
-The possibility of limitless experimentation with the properties of clay is ultimately what keeps me coming back to this unique material.
+The limitless possibilities of experimentation with the properties of clay is ultimately what keeps me coming back to this unique material.
 I have an undeniable fascination and inclination towards exploring the techniques associated with clay.
-I am captivated by the challenges that arise when executing ceramic work.
-I appreciate that the material I work with challenges me as much as I challenge it.
+Captivated by the challenges that arise when executing ceramic work; I appreciate that the material I work with challenges me as much as I challenge it.